AlliyahMunir/cs100-project-/README.md

 The three design patterns our team will be using is the Decorator, Strategy, and Visitor patterns.

-Michael
-My design pattern will be the Visitor pattern.
+Michael: My design pattern will be the Visitor pattern.
 I plan to use this pattern to act as an user interface for the customers.
 I believe this pattern will be helpful since there will be a customer visiting for a variety of reasons, depending on the reason I can output respectively to the customer.

-Daniel
-I have chosen to do the Strategy Design Pattern.
+Daniel: I have chosen to do the Strategy Design Pattern.
 With this pattern, I will implement different ways to calculate the price of the services being done to a customer’s vehicle.
 It will calculate the cost of different repairs.
 For example, repairing a windshield will cost different than repairing a front or rear bumper.
 It will use a strategy to calculate pricing for each repair or combination of repairs.
 At the end it will give the customer the cost of each repair and the total price.

-Alliyah:
-The design pattern I chose is the Decorator Design Pattern.
+Alliyah: The design pattern I chose is the Decorator Design Pattern.
 I chose this pattern because it allows one to input additional functionalities to an object dynamically, through a smooth process.
 I plan on using the Decorator pattern to create a menu board for the Repair Shop that will our company’s services and prices, followed by I/O interface to begin assisting.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to